vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Storage/Storage-State-Machine-typ.md

 A DELETE Operation involves two main steps:

-***Step 1***: A READ of the value to be deleted is executed.
-That is:
+**Step 1**: ***A READ of the value to be deleted is executed*** That means:

-​	(a)	Navigating to the value
+1. Navigating to the value

-​	(b)	Checking if the value is included in the root
+2. Checking if the value is included in the root

-​	(c)	Checking if the given key (reconstructed from the given Remaining Key and the least-significant key-bits) matches the key at the leaf (reconstructed from the Remaining Key found at the leaf and the given key-bits).
+3. Checking if the given key (reconstructed from the given Remaining Key and the least-significant key-bits) matches the key at the leaf (reconstructed from the Remaining Key found at the leaf and the given key-bits).

-***Step 2***: This step depends on whether the sibling of the *leaf to be deleted* is zero or not:
+**Step 2**: ***This step depends on whether the sibling of the leaf to be deleted is zero or not***

-​	(a)	If the **sibling is not a zero node**, an UPDATE to zero is performed.
+1. If the **sibling is not a zero node**, an UPDATE to zero is performed.

-​	(b)	If the **sibling is a zero node**, an UPDATE to zero is performed and the parent node is turned into a NULL node with no child nodes.
+2. If the **sibling is a zero node**, an UPDATE to zero is performed and the parent node is turned into a NULL node with no child nodes.

-#### Case 1: DELETE Operation - Leaves With Non-Zero Siblings
+#### Case 1: *DELETE Operation - Leaves With Non-Zero Siblings*

 Consider a DELETE of a key-value pair $\big(K_{\mathbf{b}} , V_\mathbf{b} \big)$ where its leaf $\mathbf{L_b}$ has a non-zero node sibling.